mainlp/dialect-ToD-robustness/README.md

 ## Results

 The folder `plots` contains plots used in the main part of the paper and Appendices C and D. Each plot is named according to the following pattern `{train language}{dev language}.{test language}.{dataset}`.

+The folder `results` contains resulting tables.
+Each table contains intent accuracy and slot F1 values for intact and perturbed test sets.

-The suffix '1p' stands for cases where single perturbations are applied.
+We use the following convention to name files.
+Each file is named according to the pattern '{train language}{dev language}.{test language}.{dataset}'.
+The suffix '1p' denotes cases where single perturbations are applied.
 In other cases, all perturbations are applied simultaneously by default.

 ## Cite us